kevinrenskers/mixedcase.nl/content/articles/2011-04-24-designing-my-very-own-ideal-programming-language.md

 print my_better_hash[`food`]
 ```

 Note to self: not really sure about this syntax.
 Especially in the hash example the mixed use of backticks and single quotes is ugly and confusing.
-Still better then Ruby's :symbol syntax though, again especially when combined with hashes.
+Still better than Ruby's :symbol syntax though, again especially when combined with hashes.

 ## Blocks
 ```text